2021 Texas power crisis: Lawsuits

+Thousands of lawsuits related to wrongful death, personal injury and property damage have been filed against a variety of defendants, including ERCOT, energy transmission companies and electricity providers.
+The lawsuits have been consolidated in Texas multidistrict litigation.
+In December 2023, the Texas Supreme Court ruled that ERCOT could not be sued based on the theory of sovereign immunity.
+In April 2024, a three-judge panel of the 14th Court of Appeals in Houston ruled that gross negligence claims against Oncor and other power distribution companies could proceed.

 Preparation for future winters

 Despite investigations and legislation after the power crisis that killed hundreds, as of January 2022, little has changed in the electricity system and Texas remains at risk of major blackouts in another winter storm.
 Power company Vistra, which is investing $80 million to prepare its plants for cold weather, says another power crisis could happen.
 The gas industry is not similarly preparing to ensure operation and is resisting regulation by the Railroad Commission of Texas, which oversees the oil and gas industry but whose commissioners' campaigns are funded by it.
 Gas production fell by 25% on January 2, 2022, when temperatures in West Texas fell to 14 degrees.
 The CEO of a Texas-based manufacturer of process heating and freeze protection equipment said Texas has not invested in technologies for gas winterization, which would cost $85–200 million per year.

 Governor Abbott said in November 2021, "I can guarantee the lights will stay on," though in February 2022 he said, "No one can guarantee that there won't be a load shed event."

 A cold snap in February 2022 was not as cold or prolonged as that in 2021, so demand did not surpass supply even as 12% of natural gas systems failed.